catmando/LocoRuby/README.md

 You can also create a windows short-cut where the target is the LocoRuby page.
 In this case when a user opens the short-cut a new browser window with no history is created, in which the LocoRuby code will begin to run.
-Once the popup is created the original window (with no history) an be deleted.
+Once the popup is created the original window (with no history) can be deleted.

 ##Security##